 - Brush at least twice a day, using a soft-bristled toothbrush.
 Soft bristles are less likely to damage your gums or cause bleeding and are just as effective as medium or hard bristles at removing tartar and plaque.
 Electric toothbrushes are shown to disrupt and remove bacteria from teeth more effectively than manual toothbrushes due to the way they generate a higher number of brush strokes than the human hand.
 Whether you choose an electric or manual toothbrush, make sure it has soft bristles.
 Brushing in the morning after you wake up eliminates morning breath and removes bacteria that has built up in the mouth overnight.
 Brushing in the evening before bedtime helps remove bacteria that has built up throughout the day and reduces the risk for plaque buildup and decay overnight.
 Many dentists encourage brushing after every meal, or anytime during the day as needed to remove food debris and bacteria.

 - Use an oral irrigator.
-Also known as a water flosser or dental water jet, an oral irrigator disrupts and removes bacteria in pocket depths that measure up to 6 mm deep.
+An oral irrigator disrupts and removes bacteria in pocket depths up to 6 mm deep.
 Many oral irrigators come with rubber-tip stimulators and other attachments designed to accommodate sensitive gums and effectively clean hard-to-reach areas between teeth.
 Many dentists recommend oral irrigators over dental floss, since some brands of floss can shed particles that contribute to peri-implant disease.
-Be sure to use the oral irrigator first since you don’t want to wash away the fluoride toothpaste that is introduced during brushing and flossing.
+Be sure to use the oral irrigator first to prevent washing away the fluoride introduced from brushing and flossing.

 - Use low-abrasive toothpaste.
 Use toothpaste that lacks abrasive ingredients such as baking soda or stain-remover agents, since these ingredients may wear on acrylic and remove glaze from porcelain implants.
 Look for toothpaste specifically made for use on dental implants or ask your dentist for toothpaste recommendations.